PrRicardo/Mongrel/README.md

    Example: If we want to get the id field of the album in our example document, the values we must access are track, then album, then id.
 The key value is therefore track.album.id.
 3. The value describes the name and sql definition on the target system.
-These resemble CREATE-SQL syntax because they are use as-is in the creation statement on the target database.
+These resemble CREATE-SQL syntax because they are used as-is in the creation statement on the target database.

 #### Transfer options
 The reserved key "transfer_options" is used to store information about the transfer itself.